 In addition to the keynote presentations, the SATURN 2012 Conference includes an extensive program of technical sessions, eight practical tutorials, and two SEI courses, in addition to networking opportunities with international industry leaders in the field of software architecture.

-Learn more about the SATURN 2011 keynotes, register for the conference, and view the preliminary technical program at http://www.sei.cmu.edu/saturn/2011.
+Read more about SATURN 2012 keynotes, register for the conference with a special early bird discount, and view the preliminary technical program at http://www.sei.cmu.edu/saturn/2012.

 Each year, the SEI Architecture Technology User Network (SATURN) Conference brings together experts from around the world to discuss architecture-centric practices for developing, acquiring, and maintaining software-reliant systems.
 Architects at all levels meet to share ideas, network, and learn about new and existing technologies.
-The SATURN 2011 Conference is being held in collaboration with IEEE Software magazine, which will publish selected papers from the conference.
-For more information, go to http://www.sei.cmu.edu/saturn/2011.
+The SATURN 2012 Conference is being held in collaboration with IEEE Software magazine, which will publish selected papers derived from conference presentations.
+For more information, go to http://www.sei.cmu.edu/saturn/2012.

 About the IEEE Computer Society

 With nearly 85,000 members, the IEEE Computer Society is the world’s leading organization of computing professionals.
 Founded in 1946, and the largest of the 39 societies of the Institute of Electrical and Electronics Engineers (IEEE), the Computer Society is dedicated to advancing the theory and application of computer and information-processing technology.
 The Society serves the information and career development needs of today’s computing researchers and practitioners with technical journals, magazines, conferences, books, conference publications, certifications, and online courses.